JohnEarnest/Decker/docs/decker.md

 - _Grid Size..._: Change the width and height of the "cells" in the _Grid Overlay_.
 - _Show Animation_: Toggle animating the special patterns 28-31.
 - _Transparency Mask_: Toggle displaying pattern 0 in a distinct color, revealing transparent elements.
 While the transparency mask is shown, using drawing tools with the first pattern will use pattern index 32 (opaque white) instead of the "true" pattern 0 (transparent white).
 Erasing with the pencil tool and deleting selections will still result in transparency.
+- _Tracing Mode_: Toggle drawing the Decker window in a semi-transparent fashion, to allow you to trace images underneath the window.
 - _Fat Bits_: Toggle displaying the card background zoomed-in, to aid in editing individual pixels.
 In this mode, the cursor keys can be used to scroll the viewport and "escape" will exit Fat Bits mode.

 The _Style_ menu will be available whenever drawing tools are chosen: